SFI AND SCOUTS

-The National Boy Scout Jamboree is a gathering of thousands of Scouts held every four years at the Summit Bechtel Reserve, BSA’s newest high adventure base, in West Virginia.
+The World Scout Jamboree is a gathering of tens of thousands of Scouts from around the world.
+This year it will be held at the Summit Bechtel Reserve, BSA’s newest high adventure base, in West Virginia.
 In 2016, about 13,000 acres of forest at the Summit were certified to the SFI Forest Management Standard.
 Overall, more than 100,000 acres of BSA land is certified to the SFI Forest Management Standard.

 HELPING TO KEEP OUR FORESTS HEALTHY

 Keeping our forests healthy means more than just replanting trees; it also means making sure habitats are healthy so the animals we love always have a place to call home.
 Organizations like SFI make sure that our forests are managed responsibly.
 That means they make sure companies use responsible practices when collecting (or sourcing) materials.

 If a product has the SFI label it means it was came from a well-managed forest and by a company that cares about future forests.
 You’ll find the SFI label on things like paper, packaging and lumber.